xuanzhou1/xuanzhou-academic/content/en/post/start-new-stage-at-politecnico-di-milano/index.md

   focal_point: Smart
   preview_only: false
 ---
-With the funding of the China Scholarship Council, Xuan starts the double-degree PhD at Politecnico di Milano, Italy, under the supervision of Prof. Marco Giglio and Associate Prof. Claudio Sbarufatti.
+ With the funding of the China Scholarship Council, Xuan starts his double-degree PhD at Politecnico di Milano, Italy, under the supervision of Prof. Marco Giglio and Associate Prof. Claudio Sbarufatti.